 Important Things To Know About Massachusetts Workers Compensation

 Workers compensation law, like with other areas of law, is filled with a unique language that many people are unfamiliar with.
-If you were hurt at work, you should know the basic language of this area of law.
-Here are some of the most common words and phrases you may hear while your case is ongoing.
+If you were hurt at work, you suddenly will be hearing some words and phrases that are new to you.
+Here are some of the most common words and phrases you may encounter while your case is ongoing:

 Average Weekly Wage – This is the gross amount of wages you earned for 52 weeks prior to your work accident.
-This amount is divided by 52 to arrive at average weekly wage.
-This will determine the amount of your weekly disability check.
+This amount is divided by 52 to arrive at your average weekly wage.
+This number will determine the amount of your weekly workers compensation check.

 Temporary Total Disability – This is a temporary total inability to work.
 It is not a permanent restriction, but rather a temporary one.
 This disability means you will receive 60% of your average weekly wage.